smartDIYs/smartdiys_creator_manual_en/manual/usersetting.md

 Quality mode: Set the seek speed to the processing speed.
 ※ During raster processing and hatching processing (during vector painting processing), operations are always performed according to the Quality mode.

 ### Seek speed (during maintenance)
 You can set the moving speed of the laser head for position check and range check.

+### Iterative processing (vector stroke)
+If this setting is enabled, the processing order during cutting will be affected.
+Example: When there are multiple pieces for a single vector item (i.e., a "◯" and a "△" as part of one item), and "Times" is set as 2 or more, the machine will process like items together.
+[Enable]: ◯ > ◯ > △ > △  |  [Disable]: ◯ > △ > ◯ > △

 ---------------
 ## Correction